-- " connects to existing networks while ensuring acceptable levels of amenity and minimising negative impacts of through traffic - " provides a safe and pleasant environment through lighting, pavement treatment and materials, clear sight lines and landscaping - " provides movement networks for vehicles, pedestrians and bicycles that have a clear structure, provide a high level of internal accessibility and good external connections with the surrounding area, and maximise public transport effectiveness - " provides for pedestrian and cycle connections within the site which connect to existing facilities and support movement to key local and district
+- " connects to existing networks while ensuring acceptable levels of amenity and minimising negative impacts of through traffic - " provides a safe and pleasant environment through lighting, pavement treatment and materials, clear sight lines and landscaping - " provides movement networks for vehicles, pedestrians and bicycles that have a clear structure, provide a high level of internal accessibility and good external connections with the surrounding area, and maximise public transport effectiveness - " provides for pedestrian and cycle connections within the site which connect to existing facilities and support movement to key local and district destinations such as shops, educational facilities, parks and community facilities

-Including ULDA guideline no. o1 Residential 30, Affordable Housing Strategy and the Accessible Housing and Environment and Sustainable Development Guidelines.
+Including ULDA guideline no. o1 Residential 30, Affordable housing strategy and the Accessible housing and Sustainability guidelines.